Research and reports

 When you form a limited company, you need a memorandum of association and articles of association.
 While there’s a default set of simple articles for new companies, you may wish to submit tailored articles to Companies House as part of the incorporation process.

-Read on to learn more about what memorandum of association in the UK means, and download a free template to help make the process as painless as possible.
+Read on to learn more about what memorandum of association in the UK means, and how a template could make the process as painless as possible.

 A memorandum of association is a legal statement, which all the initial shareholders have to sign, stating that you agree to form the company.
 Even if you are the sole shareholder, a memorandum of association still needs to be submitted to Companies House.